-I’ve always told my Customer Service people that I would like for them to treat every customer as if they were their Mother.
+I’ve always told my Customer Service people that I would like (love?) for them to treat each & every customer as if that individual was their Mother.

-Show them the same level of respect, care & concern that would normally do for your own Mom.
+Show them the same exact level of respect, care & concern that you would normally do for your own Mom.